Brotherly Leader and Guide of the Revolution: Political system of Libya under Gaddafi

-The Great Socialist People's Libyan Arab Jamahiriya was formally managed on the basis of political ideology set out in The Green Book.
+The Great Socialist People's Libyan Arab Jamahiriya was formally managed on the basis of the political ideology set out in The Green Book.
 The ideology was based on the idea of direct democracy, and direct decision-making of all citizens on all political matters.
 Across the country there were the basic people's congresses, which were considered the original holders of sovereignty.
 These included the composition of its adult citizens both men and women.
 Of their managerial and executive bodies formed the municipal people's congresses and committees, and then the General People's Congress (legislative body) and the General People's Committee (executive body).

 Gaddafi rejected the parliamentary representation of the people or by elected representatives, as the General People's Congress was seen as a coordinating body that brought together all the popular congresses and committees, and not elected members who made decisions on behalf of the people.
 All laws were approved by the basic people's congresses, and then finally adopted by the General People's Congress.